Silk Radio: Community

 The station awards the title School of the Week to schools within its broadcast area.
 Perhaps the most important awards it gives are the "Local Hero awards" which have been awarded since the stations inception.

 The annual Cheshire Show is one of the highlights in the Silk calendar, of which the station offers extensive coverage.

 Awards

 In 2008, having been short-listed for the award in the previous year, Silk won Radio Station of the Year (under 300,000) at the Sony Radio Awards.
-It is again short-listed for the 2009 award.
+It was again short-listed for the 2009 award.

 In 2006, 2007 and 2008, Silk was named Radio Academy North West Station of the Year.

 Programming

-Some of Silk 106.9's programming is produced and broadcast from its Macclesfield studios.
+Some of Silk Radio's programming is produced and broadcast from its Macclesfield studios.
 Live programming airs from 6am-7pm on weekdays, 8am-6pm on Saturdays and 8am-8pm on Sundays.
 Other output is automated or networked from Riverside Innovation Centre in Chester - Chester's Dee Radio.

-Silk 106.9 broadcasts hourly local news bulletins from 6am–6pm on weekdays and 10am–2pm at weekends.
-National bulletins from Sky News Radio are carried every hour at all other times.
+Silk Radio broadcasts hourly local, and national news bulletins from Radio News Hub.

 The station also airs weekly sports programming and Saturday afternoons, including regular coverage of Macclesfield FC and Congleton Town.